-Jack County, Texas

 Computer and Internet Use at Work

 Technology on the job is ever-changing as more internet-enabled devices and applications are developed to improve production and efficiency.
-The charts show the percent of residents in the community that use 1) a computer at work, and 2) use the internet for work, compared to residents of other Connected communities.
+The charts show the percentage of residents in the community who use 1) a computer at work, and 2) use the internet for work, compared to residents of other Connected communities.